onlyhavecans/web-exploration5/content/campaign-notes/spurs-jimmying-and-jangling.md

 None yet

 ## Impending Issue
-NCR has under the table hired the team to clean up the correctional facility
+NCR has under the table acked the team to inviestigate Nipton while they are procurring Strip passes

 ## Faces & Places
 name                   | Summary                                                   | Team Role